basho/basho_docs/source/languages/en/riak/dev/advanced/bucket-types.md

 Let's say that you'd like to create a bucket type called `user_account_bucket` with a [[pre-commit hook|Pre-Commit Hooks]] called `syntax_check` and two [[post-commit hooks|Post-Commit Hooks]] called `welcome_email` and `update_registry`.
 This would involve four steps:

-1. Creating a JSON object with the appropriate `props`:
+1. Creating a JavaScript object containing the appropriate `props` settings:

 ```json
 {